 Successfully merging Rush’s four health sciences colleges under a new brand and web strategy required widespread trust and buy-in from faculty, staff, and administrators.
 In partnership with Rush, the mStoner team conducted a comprehensive discovery process with more than 70 stakeholder interviews, student focus groups at each college, and discussions with more than 50 alumni. mStoner used the findings from this research to develop Rush University’s web strategy as well as their branding deliverables: brand pillars, elevator pitches, tone words, and marketing messages tailored to each of their audience groups.

 Nagdeman and the mStoner team then sought extensive feedback on the branding, information architecture (IA), and design.
-“We included people at all levels of the university — the president, the provost, faculty, staff, students, and alumni,” said mStoner Founder and Managing Director Voltaire Santos Miran.
+“We included people at all levels of the university — the president, the provost, faculty, staff, students, and alumni,” said mStoner chief executive officer Voltaire Santos Miran.

 We spent a lot of time building an active engagement with the entire university community.

 The team hosted four presentations with individual groups as well as multiple town hall meetings to provide updates and allow people to give input.
 Nagdeman and the mStoner team also collected over 1,000 responses to a survey, out of a 10,000-person campus community.
 From the student council to the President’s cabinet, everyone had a say in the end result.

 The new site launched in the summer of 2016 with a fresh, functional, and prospect-focused visitor experience.